Relational Object-Centric Actor-Critic: Introduction

 \section{Introduction}

-One of the primary problems in visual-based reinforcement learning is determining how to represent the environment's state efficiently.
+One of the primary problems in visual-based reinforcement learning (RL) is determining how to represent the environment's state efficiently.
 The most common approach is to encode the entire input image, which is then used as input for the policy network~\cite{Mnih2015,zhang2021learning}.
-However, previous studies~\cite{santoro2017simple} have shown that such representations may fail to capture meaningful relationships and interactions between objects in the state.
-Object-centric representations can be introduced to overcome this issue.
-Such representations are expected to result in more compact models with enhanced generalization capabilities~\cite{keramati2018fast}.
-State-of-the-art unsupervised object-centric representation (OCR) models~\cite{singh2022illiterate,locatello2020objectcentric,engelcke2022genesisv2} have a fundamental appeal for RL as they do not require additional data labeling for training.
-Recent studies~\cite{stanić2022learning,yoon2023investigation} have shown that object-centric state factorization can improve model-free algorithms' generalization ability and sample efficiency.
+However, previous studies~\citep{santoro2017simple} have shown that such representations may fail to capture meaningful relationships and interactions between objects in the state.
+Object-centric representations (OCR) can be introduced to overcome this issue.
+Such representations are expected to result in more compact models with enhanced generalization capabilities~\citep{keramati2018fast}.
+State-of-the-art unsupervised OCR models~\citep{kirilenko_object-centric_2024,singh2022illiterate,kirilenko_quantized_2023,engelcke2022genesisv2} have a fundamental appeal for RL as they do not require additional data labeling for training.
+Recent studies~\citep{stanić2022learning,yoon2023investigation} have shown that object-centric state factorization can improve model-free algorithms' generalization ability and sample efficiency.

-Another way to reduce the number of necessary environment samples is to use model-based methods~\cite{10.5555/3312046}.
-In model-based reinforcement learning (MBRL), the agent constructs models for transition and reward functions based on its experience of interaction with the environment.
+Model-based methods~\citep{10.5555/3312046} represent a promising approach for enhancing data efficiency in RL.
+In model-based reinforcement learning (MBRL), the agent constructs models of transition and reward functions based on its interactions with the environment.
+The world model, in this context, describes the underlying data-generating process of the environment by capturing the causal relationships between actions, states, and rewards.
+By considering actions as interventions in the environment, the learning of the world model can be framed as a causal induction problem~\citep{9363924}.
 The agent performs multi-step planning to select the optimal action using the model's predictions without interacting with the environment.
-The model-based algorithms could be more efficient than model-free algorithms if the accuracy of the world model is sufficient.
-State-of-the-art MBRL methods, employing learning in imagination~\cite{hafner2023mastering} and lookahead search with value equivalent dynamics model~\cite{ye2021mastering} master a diverse range of environments.
+Model-based algorithms can be more efficient than model-free algorithms, provided the world model's accuracy is sufficiently high.
+State-of-the-art MBRL methods, which incorporate learning through imagination~\citep{hafner2023mastering} and look-ahead search with a value equivalent dynamics model~\citep{ye2021mastering}, master a diverse range of environments.